Table of Contents

 Pros:

-- Massive user base (2+ billion users)
+- Massive user base (2+ billion users) making it practical for everyday communication

-- End-to-end encrypted messages
+- End-to-end encrypted messages and calls

-- Feature-rich with business integrations
+- Feature-rich with business integrations, payments, and channels

 Cons:

-- Owned by Meta — metadata feeds the advertising empire
+- Owned by Meta — metadata feeds the advertising empire and is shared across Facebook, Instagram, and other Meta properties

 - Closed source server code

-- Messages stored on Telegram's servers
+- Messages stored on Telegram's servers are accessible to Telegram employees

 For maximum privacy: Signal is the clear winner.
 It offers the strongest encryption, collects the least data, and is fully transparent about its operations.
+Use it for sensitive conversations, financial discussions, and anything you want to keep truly private.

 For everyday convenience with reasonable security: WhatsApp provides good message encryption but compromises on metadata privacy.
+If your entire social circle uses WhatsApp, enable encrypted backups and be aware of what metadata you are sharing.

+The best approach: Use Signal for private conversations and WhatsApp or Telegram for casual group chats and communities where privacy is less critical.
 Whatever you choose, combine it with a strong account password and two-factor authentication for the most protection.

 Share this article